Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Action-Based Texture Rendering

-As Section~\ref{sec:design} explains, we render softness by applying pressure cues via the pneumatic pouch, which the linear actuator regulates when the connecting solenoid valve is closed.
+Our device renders softness by applying pressure cues through the embedded pneumatic pouch driven by a linear actuator.
 The applied air pressure modulates both resistance and deformation cues on the skin as the balloon-like pouch expands and contracts in response to pressure changes.
-We programmed the displacement of the linear actuator to render material softness.
+Consequently, material softness can be rendered by controlling the linear actuator displacement.

 The SENS3 database contains force sensor recordings of participants pressing materials with their index fingers while mounted on a linear stage.
-During each pressing action, the linear stage moved vertically at a constant speed (2~mm/s) until the applied force reached 3~N. Hence, pressing softer materials with lower stiffness took longer to reach the target force.
-In contrast, the maximum force was reached quickly when pressing on stiff materials.
+During each pressing action, the linear stage moved vertically at a constant speed (2~mm/s) until the applied force reached 3~N. Hence, the target force was achieved more slowly in low stiffness materials than in stiffer ones, in which it was reached quickly.
 Figure~\ref{fig:ChosenTexturesPhoto}a shows the measured pressing and lifting data in the SENS3 database for selected surfaces.
+See Section~\ref{sec:experiment} and \ref{app2} for the detailed reasoning for selecting these surfaces.

 We leveraged these force profiles to render softness by calculating the pressing rate from the recorded data and mapping it to the actuator's inflation speed.
-The moment of peak force in each signal was identified as the transition from the pressing phase to static contact.
-Using these profiles, we computed the pressing slope for each texture and mapped it to the actuator's speed range, enabling dynamic inflation rates for a more realistic softness rendering.
+The moment of peak force in each signal was identified to mark the transition from the pressing phase to static contact.
+From these profiles, we computed the linear pressing slope for each texture by measuring the time interval between the initial detected force and the peak force.
+These pressing slopes were then mapped onto the actuator’s speed range: the softest texture (rough foam) corresponded to the minimum inflation speed, while the stiffest texture (rough metal) was assigned to the maximum.
+This mapping used the complete actuator range, enabling dynamic inflation rates for more realistic softness rendering.

-In this approach, materials with a lower pressing slope--indicating softness--correspond to slower inflation speeds and lower applied forces.
-Conversely, stiffer materials with steeper pressing slopes inflate more quickly, generating stronger forces.
-A similar procedure was used to determine deflation speed by identifying the point at which the applied force decreased, signaling finger lift-off.
-Softer materials deflated more gradually, while stiffer ones deflated more abruptly.
+In this mapping, materials with a lower pressing slope--indicating softness--produced slower inflation speeds and lower applied forces.
+Conversely, stiffer materials with steeper pressing slopes inflated more quickly, generating stronger forces.
+A similar procedure was used to determine deflation speed by identifying the point at which the measured force began to decrease, signaling finger lift-off.
+Softer materials were rendered with gradual deflation, whereas stiffer materials produced faster, sharper deflation profiles.

 As a result, the rendering signal follows a trapezoidal profile (see Figure~\ref{fig:rendering}a), where the rising and falling slopes correspond to the actuator’s inflation and deflation speeds, respectively.
 During the static contact phase, the rendering signal forms a plateau, maintaining a constant applied force.
 While the actual pressing signals in the database exhibit a slight decrease in force during this interval, we opted to simplify our model due to the limited controllability of our syringe-linear actuator setup.
 The actuator remains inflated and provides a steady force by keeping the linear actuator stationary during this phase.